J35P312/SVDB/README.md

 #Install:
-Dependencies: SVDB has been tested on python 2.7.11, and requires sciKit-learn as well as numpy.
+Dependencies: SVDB has been tested on python 2.7.11, and requires numpy.
 SVDB is installed using the following command

 pip install -e .